Bartheleway/inquirer-table-multiple/README.md

 ## Returned value

 This inquirer prompt will return an array.
 Each responded row will contains the row value (`choice`) along with selected answers.
+By default only rows with answers will be returned, you can change this with `ignoreEmptyAnswers: false`

 ```typescript
 type TableAnswers<Value> = TableAnswer<Value>[]